Escobita/selenium/selenium-core/selenium-website/src/main/rst/01_introducing_selenium.rst

 Selenium-RC
 ~~~~~~~~~~~~

-Selenium-RC is the most efficient way of runnings tests.
-It allows
+Selenium-RC is the most efficient way of running tests.
+It allows the test
-the test automation developer to use a programming language for maximum
+automation developer to use a programming language for maximum flexibility and
-flexibility and extensibility in developing test logic.
-For instance, if the
+extensibility in developing test logic.
+For instance, if the application under
-application under test returns a result set, and if the automated test program
+test returns a result set, and if the automated test program needs to run tests
-needs to run tests on each element in the result set, the programming languages
+on each element in the result set, the programming languages iteration support
-iteration support can be used to iterate through the result set, calling
+can be used to iterate through the result set, calling Selenium commands to run
-Selenium commands to run tests on each item.
+tests on each item.

 Selenium-RC supports the use of programming languages for test logic by
 providing a programming API and library for each of it's 8 supported languages.
-This ability to use Selenium-RC to develop a test program also allows the automated
+This ability to use Selenium-RC to develop a test program also allows the
-testing to be integrated with a project's automated build environment.
+automated testing to be integrated with a project's automated build
+environment.

 Selenium-Grid
 ~~~~~~~~~~~~~~